jiwei0921/SOD-CNNs-based-code-summary-/README.md

-# SOD CNNs-based Reading List
+# SOD CNNs-based Read List
 In this repository, we mainly focus on deep learning based saliency methods (**2D RGB, 3D RGB-D, 4D Light Field**) and provide a summary (**Code and Paper**).
 We hope this repo can help you to better understand saliency detection in the deep learning era.

 :running: **We will keep updating it.** :running: